: Pros and Cons

 Before you risk a hard inquiry on your credit, head over to the Amex pre-qualification page to find out what your chances of approval are.
 You can find out in just a few seconds whether you’re likely to get approved — without affecting your credit score.
 You’ll need to enter your home address, last four digits of your Social Security number and annual income to find out.

 If you’re approved for a card, congratulations.
 It’s time to start putting the annual fee to work for you.
 The Platinum Card by American Express comes with one of the highest welcome offers around.
-Currently, you can earn after you spend $6,000 on purchases on your new Card in your first six months of Card Membership.
+Currently, you can earn after you spend $8,000 on purchases on the Card in your first six months of Card Membership.

 Depending on how you intend to redeem the points, the initial welcome offer could be worth as much as $1,500.